 A number of different strains of MRSA have emerged in farmed animals in recent years, which can colonise and multiply on most species, including humans.

-The most common of these, livestock-associated methicillin-resistant Staphylococcus aureus sequence type 398 (LA-MRSA ST398), belongs to the clonal complex 398 (CC398) and is an emergent zoonotic agent responsible for massive colonisation of livestock and food products and infections in humans worldwide.
+The most common of these, livestock-associated methicillin-resistant Staphylococcus aureus sequence type 398 (LA-MRSA ST398), is an emerging zoonotic agent responsible for the massive colonisation of livestock and food products as well as infections in humans worldwide.

 The spread of MRSA ST398 throughout Europe’s pig population in particular (it is also present in poultry and cattle), has led to a growing number of infections in humans.
 This strain accounted for approximately 42 per cent of human cases of MRSA in the Netherlands in 2008 and 2009, but following large reductions in farm antibiotic use, the proportion fell to 29 per cent by 2014.

 Although farmers and those in direct contact with livestock are most at risk, MRSA ST398 can also pass from person to person.
 In 2015, UK scientists detected MRSA in sausages and minced pork obtained from supermarkets in the UK.
 They said: “Our findings indicate that this lineage is probably established in UK pig farms and demonstrate a potential pathway for the transmission of LA-MRSA CC398 from livestock to humans in the UK”.
 Consumers of meat contaminated with MRSA are not thought to be at great risk, but further research is needed to clarify this.

 In 2016, very high rates of MRSA ST398 (96 per cent) were found in Portuguese pig farms that used colistin and amoxicillin.
 Similar levels were seen in Italy where they found MRSA colonisation was significantly higher in intensive farms and in pigs with a recent or ongoing antimicrobial treatment.